M.Ed. in Teacher Leadership

 Career Pathways and Degree Endorsement Options for the Teacher Leadership Program

-In accordance with 16 KAR 5:010, section 12, upon completion of the MEd in Teacher Leadership and a recommendation from his or her faculty advisor, a candidate may apply for graduation and apply to the EPSB for a Teacher Leadership Endorsement.
+In accordance with 16 KAR 5:010, section 12, upon completion of the M.Ed in Teacher Leadership and a recommendation from the faculty advisor, a candidate may apply for graduation and apply to the EPSB for a Teacher Leadership Endorsement.

-• students eligible to apply after completing their initial teacher certification through a Bachelor's degree or the Master of Arts in Teaching
+• Teachers are eligible to apply to this program after completing initial teacher certification through a Bachelor's degree or the Master of Arts in Teaching

 Teacher Leadership Endorsement (Only 15 hours)

-• complete only Levels 1 and III of the program
+• Complete only Levels I and III of the program

-• complete within a Rank I or after a Rank I
+• Complete within a Rank I or after a Rank I program

 For more information about the Teacher Leadership Endorsement-Only Option, please see Endorsements.